 Drugs that are used for treating Alzheimer’s disease in its early stages are linked to a reduced risk of heart attacks and death, according to a large study of over 7,000 people with Alzheimer’s disease in Sweden.

-The research, which is published in the European Heart Journal , looked at cholinesterase inhibitors (ChEIs).
-Currently, there are three FDA-Approved cholinesterase inhibitors for Alzheimer's:
+The research, which was published in the European Heart Journal , looked at cholinesterase inhibitors (ChEIs).
+Currently, there are three FDA-Approved cholinesterase inhibitors for Alzheimer’s:

 |Brand Name||Generic Name|

 Donepezil, rivastigmine and galantamine are used for treating mild to moderate Alzheimer’s disease .
 Side-effects of ChEIs include a beneficial effect on the vagus nerve, which controls the rate at which the heart beats, and some experimental studies have suggested that ChEIs could also have anti-inflammatory properties.

 Prof Nordström said:

 “If you translate these reductions in risk into absolute figures, it means that for every 100,000 people with Alzheimer’s disease, there would be 180 fewer heart attacks – 295 as opposed to 475 – and 1125 fewer deaths from all causes – 2000 versus 3125 – every year among those taking ChEIs compared to those not using them.”

 Patients taking the highest recommended doses of ChEIs had the lowest risk of heart attack or death: 65% and 46% lower respectively compared with those who had never used ChEIs.